kofiol/kofiol/README.md

 ## Which programming languages I know or learning?

 ### Python:
 *My first language.
-I can make Discord/Telegram bots, some backend and databases and 2D games*
+I can make Discord/Telegram bots, some simple backend/database related stuff and 2D games*
 ### JavaScript ( + HTML and CSS)
 *I mastered HTML and CSS in the last few month, and JavaScript is the language i am learning actively right now.*